What Is The Ketogenic Diet?

 Chances are you’ve heard about the Ketogenic Diet.
 The Ketogenic Diet is becoming very popular among those who want to lose weight and optimize health…and for good reason.
 Eating a keto diet will profoundly change your health, your weight and your mental well-being..but there is a price to pay.

 The average person who is not reducing carbs in their diet has an average carbohydrate intake of 300 grams per day.
-The Ketogenic diet loosely recommends 50-100 grams of carbs per day.
+The Ketogenic diet loosely recommends 20-50 grams of carbs per day (some can stay in ketosis on 100 grams a day).
 When you consider that just one serving (1 cup) of pasta is 45 grams of carbs (who eats just one cup), you can see how restrictive and difficult the ketogenic diet can be.
 Having said that, many people have been successful with it for years.

 So What are Ketones?